-The Acropolis Museum turned 10 years old in June this year and has counted more than 14.5 million people through its doors during this decade.
+The Acropolis Museum turned 11 years old in June 2020 and has counted more than 15 million people through its doors since opening.
 Visitors can expect a full programme of fascinating exhibitions, lectures, musical interludes and the opening of the excavation area beneath the museum that was once an ancient Athenian neighbourhood.

 Skip the line e-tickets are available to purchase here in advance